 Future planned in Analysis Add-in includes Asymmetric reporting, embedded comments feature instead of having to work around.

-BPC Standard model user Data Manager Add-in to move data from a source to target and is achieved through Data manager packages.
+BPC Standard model uses a Data Manager Add-in (tab) to move data from a source to a target and is achieved through Data manager packages (BW process chains).

-In BPC embedded model, Data manager Add-in is not available and movement of data from source to target is through Process chains and Planning functions.
+In BPC embedded model, the Data manager Add-in (Tab) is not available and the movement of data from source to target is performed through Process chains and Planning functions (RSPLAN).
 We will visit these topics in detail in a subsequent blog to help differentiate how this can be achieved in an increasingly HANA world.

 For more information visit http://visualbi.com/blogs/analysis-for-office/analysis-for-office-versus-epm/